 The Trust is committed to investigating and learning from all Serious Incidents (SIs) and in particular those that involve the death of a patient.
-Within the Trust, management of the Serious Incident framework is overseen by the Patient Safety Committee, with key decision-making responsibilities held by the Medical Director and Director of Nursing and day to day management of the process sitting with the Patient Safety Team managed by the Head of Patient Safety.
+Within the Trust, management of the Serious Incident framework is overseen by the Patient Safety Committee, with key decision-making responsibilities held by the Medical Director and Director of Nursing and day to day management of the process sitting with the Patient Safety Manager.